Tran-Steven/Tran-Steven/README.md

 I'm Steven, a 4th year Computer Science major and aspiring full stack developer at the University of Georgia!

-I love to work with VSCode, personal projects and Emacs.
+I love to work with VSCode, personal projects and neovim.
 I enjoy working with [Java](https://www.java.com), [TypeScript](https://www.typescriptlang.org/), and [React](https://reactjs.org).

 Currently interested in learning Spring, Node, and PostgreSQL!
 I keep notes on what I'm learning on my [Notion Page](https://steven-tran.notion.site/CS-Concept-Notes-a8ade4543472479ea0f3ff3a5263ad7f), check it out!